Towards reconstructing experimental sparse-view X-ray CT data with diffusion models

 \subsection{Test domains}

-\begin{itemize} \item \textit{Simulation from standard SL} ($\mathbf{y}_\text{sim(std)}$): A synthetic measurement generated from the canonical SL image. \item \textit{Simulation from experimental-design} ($\mathbf{y}_\text{sim(cad)}$): A simulation generated from the design parameters \(E_{\mathrm{exp}}\) used to laser-cut the physical phantom.
-It mimics standard SL geometry with piecewise constant regions, but with reduced contrast levels. \item \textit{Simulation from experimental-reconstruction} ($\mathbf{y}_\text{sim(recon)}$): A simulation generated by forward-projecting a full-view reconstruction of the physical phantom. \item \textit{Experimental measurement} ($\mathbf{y}_\text{exp}$): Real-world measurements acquired directly from the physical phantom. \end{itemize}
+We evaluate our models across four progressively challenging domains.
+The \textit{Standard simulation} ($\mathbf{y}_\text{sim(std)}$) is synthesized directly from the canonical SL image.
+The \textit{CAD simulation} ($\mathbf{y}_\text{sim(cad)}$) is generated from the laser-cut design parameters $E_{\mathrm{exp}}$, mimicking standard piecewise geometry but with reduced contrast.
+The \textit{Recon. simulation} ($\mathbf{y}_\text{sim(recon)}$) introduces realistic textures by forward-projecting from a full-view reconstruction of the physical phantom.
+Finally, the \textit{Experimental measurement} ($\mathbf{y}_\text{exp}$) is acquired directly from the physical phantom setup.